 Since its founding, NAFCU has been a highly effective advocate for federal credit unions.
 NAFCU achieved its first major victory for its members in 1970, when federal share insurance for federal credit unions (the National Credit Union Share Insurance Fund) was enacted.
 In the early 1990s, NAFCU stood alone in defending the structure and operations of the National Credit Union Share Insurance Fund.
 Other trade groups, regulators and even the White House advocated major changes in the fund, but NAFCU successfully defended it.
 Protecting the insurance fund was a major victory for NAFCU's members, maintaining the fund's record of being the strongest federal deposit insurance program in the nation and a shining example of the safety and soundness of credit unions.

-Since this historic achievement, NAFCU has fought for these and other notable goals for federal credit unions, including:
+Since this historic achievement, NAFCU has fought for other notable goals, including:

 Read key issues NAFCU is working on now.